Whist: History

 In 1674, The Complete Gamester described the game Ruff and Honours as the most popular descendant of Triumph played in England during the 17th century.
-Whist is described as a simpler, more staid, version of Ruff and Honours with the twos removed instead of having a stock.
+Whist is described as a simpler, more staid version of Ruff and Honours with the twos removed and a 10 point game.
 In the 18th century, Whist, played with a 52-card pack, superseded Ruff and Honours.
 The game takes its name from the 17th-century word whist (or wist) meaning quiet, silent, attentive, which is the root of the modern wistful.

-Whist was first played on scientific principles by gentlemen in the Crown Coffee House in Bedford Row, London, around 1728, according to Daines Barrington.
-Edmond Hoyle, suspected to be a member of this group, began to tutor wealthy young gentlemen in the game and published A Short Treatise on the Game of Whist in 1742.
+Whist was first played seriously by gentlemen in the Crown Coffee House in Bedford Row, London, around 1728, according to Daines Barrington.
+Edmond Hoyle, thought to be a member of this group, began to tutor wealthy young gentlemen in the game and published A Short Treatise on the Game of Whist in 1742.
 It became the standard text and rules for the game for the next hundred years.
+Short Whist, played with a rubber of two 5-point games in Britain, and a game of 7 points in American Whist grew in popularity.
+Whist with the old 10 point game became known as long whist.

 In 1862, Henry Jones, writing under the pseudonym "Cavendish", published The Principles of Whist Stated and Explained, and Its Practice Illustrated on an Original System, by Means of Hands Played Completely Through, which became the standard text.
 In his book, Jones outlined a comprehensive history of Whist, and suggested that its ancestors could include a game called Trionf, mentioned by a sixteenth century Italian poet named Berni, and a game called Trump (or Triumph), mentioned in Shakespeare's Antony and Cleopatra.

 Many subsequent editions and enlargements of Jones's book were published using the simpler title Cavendish on Whist.
 Whist by now was governed by elaborate and rigid rules covering the laws of the game, etiquette, and play, which took time to study and master.
+By the later 19th Century official rules of Short Whist were maintained by The Portland Club in London and The Whist Club in New York.
+The superior American system of leads and signals was adopted in the last edition of Cavendish.

 In the early 1890s, Whist was quickly replaced by the new game of Bridge in clubs.
 Whist was still played as a social game, in club individual duplicate cardplay competitions, and later at charitable social events called whist drives.
 There are many modern variants of whist still played for fun, though whist can still be played online following the same rules as 300 years ago.